Mortgage Broker Practices Act FAQs

 4) Am I exempt from the MBPA or CLA if I am approved by Fannie or Freddie?

 No. Due to the changes brought about by SB 6471 (chapter 78, Laws of 2008), your approval by Fannie or Freddie does not exempt you from the licensing requirements of the MBPA or CLA for your brokering or lending activities.
-As a licensed mortgage broker you may act as a broker, table funder, or non-delegated correspondent.
+As a licensed mortgage broker you may act as a broker or table funder.
 As a licensee under the CLA, you may fund loans with interest rates of no more than 25 percent, you may broker loans to other lenders, and you may purchase loans on the secondary market.